-X-rays are often a part of dental exams and, while there is no statutory direction as to how often a dentist must take X-rays, it’s difficult to do a thorough diagnosis or monitor a patient’s oral health without taking X-rays in reasonable intervals throughout the patient’s “lifetime” at the dental office.
+X-rays are often a part of dental exams, and while there is no statutory direction as to how often a dentist must take X-rays, or perform a thorough exam, there is a general liability issue.

 Dentists should take X-rays in a “reasonable” time span to justify that he or she didn’t disregard a patient’s oral health care.

 While a patent’s desire for a certain level of autonomy in making such a decision as to delay or decline an exam is understandable. a clinical examination, which often includes x-rays, is necessary in order for a dentist to collect diagnostic information that is vital to assess and facilitate a patient’s oral health.

 Dental examinations help to diagnose disease before it becomes hazardous to your health.
 In addition, regular examinations can save patients money by finding problems while they are small and before they become expensive to repair, or in some cases, impossible to repair.

 Dental X-rays are also very important as they allow the dentist to detect problems that cannot be seen by the naked eye.
 These problems include: loss of bone supporting the teeth (periodontal disease), cysts (sacks of fluid that form on the roots of teeth), cancerous and non-cancerous tumors, and decay that occurs between the teeth.